Sarah Guo

-Sarah Guo is an American tech investor.
-She is the founder and managing partner at the venture capital firm Conviction and formerly a general partner at Greylock Partners.
+Sarah Guo is an American venture capitalist.
+She is the founder of the venture capital firm Conviction and formerly a general partner at Greylock Partners.

-Early life and education
+Early life

-Guo grew up in Wisconsin.
-Her parents worked for Bell Labs.
+Guo grew up in Wisconsin, and was a competitive figure skater as a child.
+Guo's father, Jerry Guo, emigrated from Hunan, China, to the United States in 1987 after graduating from Tsinghua University.
+Her mother, Lucy Xie, an assistant professor (engineering), followed a year later, and both were hired by Bell Labs.
+In 2003, her father founded Casa Systems, a broadband equipment company based in Andover, Massachusetts, which her mother later joined.
+Guo built the company's first website at age 14 and was pitching the company to investors by 19.
+Casa went public on the Nasdaq in December 2017 at a market capitalization of roughly $1.2 billion, though eventually filing for Chapter 11 bankruptcy in 2024.

+Education

 After attending Phillips Academy, she graduated from the University of Pennsylvania and its Wharton School.
-She received a Bachelor of Arts, a Bachelor of Science, a Master of Business Administration (M.B.A.), and a Master of Arts from the University of Pennsylvania.
+In 5 years, she earned a Bachelor of Arts, a Bachelor of Science, a Master of Business Administration (M.B.A.), and a Master of Arts from the University of Pennsylvania.

 Career

-Guo initially worked at Casa Systems, a cloud networking company started by her parents, which launched in 2003 and went public in 2017.
-She then worked at Goldman Sachs.
+Guo moved to San Francisco in 2012 to work at Goldman Sachs, where she worked on Workday's initial public offering.
+She was recruited to in 2013 to Greylock by Aneel Bhusri, Workday's CEO and a Greylock partner.

+At Greylock, Guo along with GP John Lilly, invested in the Series A of Figma and worked on Musical.ly, the app that later became TikTok.

-In 2013, Guo joined Greylock Partners.
-Whilst still in her twenties, she became the firm's youngest General Partner.
+At 28, she became the firm's youngest General Partner.

-Guo left Greylock, and in October 2022 launched a new early-stage venture capital firm focused on AI, Conviction, with a second fund in late 2024 with Mike Vernal.
-Conviction's investments include early investments in Cognition AI, OpenEvidence, Harvey, HeyGen, Mistral AI, Sierra Platform, and Thinking Machines Lab.
+Guo left Greylock in July 2022, and in October of that year, launched a new early-stage venture capital firm focused on AI with $101 million.

+In 2025, Conviction raised a second fund in late 2024 with Mike Vernal.

+Conviction's investments include early investments in Baseten, Cognition AI, OpenEvidence, Harvey, HeyGen,Instinct, Listen Labs, Mistral AI, Sierra Platform, Sunday Robotics, and Thinking Machines Lab.

-Guo is on the 2025 Midas Seed list of top investors.
-She appears in media outlets as an expert in AI, infrastructure, business software, cybersecurity, technology policy and software engineering.
+Guo appears in media outlets, as an expert in AI, infrastructure, business software, cybersecurity, technology policy and software engineering.

+Guo is on the Midas List and the Midas Seed List of top investors, and in the Time 100 most influential people in AI.

 She co-hosts the podcast No Priors with tech founder and super angel Elad Gil.

+Personal life

+Guo is married to Pat Grady of Sequoia Capital, with whom she has four children.